circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 your build, test, and deployment processes when any single update is introduced.

-To dynamically generate your configuration (or set a pipeline's configuration/parameters) before a project's build, you can set `setup` to `true` in the top-level of your configuration file, thus designating that configuration as a `setup workflow`.
+To dynamically generate your configuration (or set a pipeline's configuration/parameters) before a project's build, you can set the key`setup` to `true` in the top-level of your configuration file, thus designating that configuration as a `setup workflow`.
 See the [Getting Started](#getting-started-with-dynamic-config-in-circleci) section below for more information.